Find Trade Colleges

 Wood Sawing Machine Setters, Operators, and Tenders who work in Montana, Connecticut, or Vermont, make the highest salaries.

-Below is a list of the median annual salaries for Wood Sawing Machine Setters, Operators, and Tenders in different U.S. states.
+How much do Wood Sawing Machine Setters, Operators, and Tenders make in each U.S. state?

 State Annual Mean Salary